circle

 9 -10.30am

-Join us for a fact based talk, from eye witness statements, sworn testimonies, photographs and film from the 22nd November 1963.
+Join us for a fact based talk looking at eye witness statements, sworn testimonies, photographs and film from JFK's assassination on 22 November 1963.

 No need to book